jax-ml/jax/docs/jax-101/06-parallelism.md

 +++ {"id": "E69cVxQPksxe"}

-Note that the parallelized `convolve` returns a `ShardedDeviceArray`.
+Note that the parallelized `convolve` returns a `jax.Array`.
 That is because the elements of this array are sharded across all of the devices used in the parallelism.
 If we were to run another parallel computation, the elements would stay on their respective devices, without incurring cross-device communication costs.

 ```{code-cell} ipython3
 :id: P9dUyk-ciquy